Prince Josias of Saxe-Coburg-Saalfeld: Early victories in Belgium and France

 Coburg receiving captured French generals after the Battle of Neerwinden.
-Watercolor by Johann Nepomuk Geiger.
+Watercolor by Peter Johann Nepomuk Geiger.

 In February 1793, Coburg was made Reichsgeneralfeldmarschall, a rank confirmed to him by decree on 8 April, and commander-in-chief of the imperial army in the Austrian Netherlands (Belgium).
 The Holy Roman Empire was then taking part in the War of the First Coalition against Revolutionary France.
 On 1 March, Coburg attacked the French reserve corps under the command of General Lanoue at Aldenhoven; charged by the imperial cavalry, the revolutionary troops were routed, losing 2,300 men, seven cannons and two flags.
 Two days later, the French abandoned the Siege of Maastricht.
 On 18 March, Coburg clashed with the French army of General Charles François Dumouriez at the Battle of Neerwinden.
 The forces were balanced at around 40,000 men on each side.
 In a defensive position, the prince divided his army into three groups: Archduke Charles on the right, Colloredo and the Duke of Württemberg in the center and finally Clerfayt on the left with the reserves.
 The French attacked in the morning, pushed back the left flank of the Imperials and took Neerwinden, but Clerfayt managed to restore the situation and recaptured the village after a fierce fight.
 Despite continuous assaults, Dumouriez failed to break through Coburg's lines.
 He ordered a retreat on the morning of 19 March, after losing 5,000 men and 30 cannons against 2,800 Austrian casualties.

 The victory at Neerwinden opened the way into Belgium to Coburg's army.
 At this stage, the prince was in favour of a diplomatic agreement with France to end the war, even going so far as to declare: "I am the ally of all friends of order, ready to renounce all projects of conquest carried out in the name of emperors".
 Harshly reprimanded by the government in Vienna, he was nevertheless forced into action.
 The Coalition forces, comprising the imperial army and the British-Hanoverian corps, to which was added a Dutch contingent, then totalled 118,000 men under Coburg's command.
-He quickly besieged Condé-sur-l'Escaut and Valenciennes, which capitulated in July 1793, creating a breach in the French defensive system.
+He quickly besieged Condé and Valenciennes, which capitulated in July 1793, creating a breach in the French defensive system.
 In parallel with the siege operations, Coburg won the battles of Raismes on 8 May and Famars on 23 May.
 He then obtained the surrender of Le Quesnoy on 13 September, but his allies failed to take Dunkirk.
 The strategic situation nevertheless remained very favourable to the Coalition: "only Maubeuge [...] remained in the hands of the French.
 However, if it fell in turn, a large breach would open up in the border protection system.
 Nothing would stop Coburg's army from marching on Paris and, then, only a battle in the open countryside would make it possible to redress the situation".